The Tragedy of Jeff Flake

 Flake told me he started thinking seriously about bowing out of his reelection bid a few weeks ago.
 He was facing a well-funded primary challenger and a wrathful revolt from the Republican base over his public criticism of President Trump.
 The polls looked bad; the fundraising was daunting.
 And the more he grappled with what it would take to win, the more he realized he didn’t have it in him.

 As he weighed the decision with his wife, Cheryl, he made a point of soliciting advice from each of his five children.
 One of his sons was serving in a Mormon mission overseas, and unreachable by phone, so they corresponded via email.
 Another, his youngest, had spent the summer interning at the Capitol.
-He was just a year old when his dad was fist elected to Congress.
+He was just a year old when his dad was first elected to Congress.
 “In some sense, it’s about all they know,” Flake said of his kids.
 “They’ve followed politics enough to know what works and what doesn’t in a campaign.”
 When it came time to finalize his decision over the weekend, the family was unanimous: “To a person, everybody realized … that to win the primary I would have to run a campaign that I would not be comfortable with, and that I wouldn’t be proud of.
 And they didn’t want me to do that.”

 By the time we spoke on Tuesday night, the initial round of praise for his Senate speech had already begun to give way to a chorus of critics, like the New York Times columnist Ross Douthat, who dismissed Flake’s “surrender” as embodying “the not-quite-admirable courage of men abandoning the fray.”